The Ultimate Guide to a Maximizing Magnesium

 Tailoring magnesium intake according to specific requirements optimizes its therapeutic potential.
 Plus, when considering supplementation, different forms of magnesium exhibit varying benefits.

-There are a few different options, the form you choose depends on what you’re using it for:
+There are a few different options and how I approach their use in my practice*, the form you choose depends on what you’re using it for:

 - For anxiety or insomnia, glycinate seems to work best in my experience.
-Magnesium Glycinate can also be a great choice if you’re not sure where to start.
+Magnesium Glycinate can also be a great choice – either solo or in combination with another form – if you’re not sure where to start.
 The glycinate (or bisglycinate) form has great absorption.
 Plus, glycine is an amino acid with natural relaxing activity.
 Making this combo a great option for anxiety and insomnia without excess sedation.

 - My constipation go-to is Magnesium Citrate.
 If you tend towards hard stools in particular, magnesium citrate has good local activity but less extensive systemic activity – making it perfect to work locally in the GI to help with motility and bowel movement.